 Broadway is a key local and regional transit corridor where over 12,000 people travel by bus daily.
 During peak traffic hours, traffic congestion prevents reliable transit travel times, including a greater delay at the Table Mesa Drive intersection for left-turning buses than for any other vehicle.

-• Add short segments of dedicated bus lanes to allow buses to bypass traffic queues at two intersections: Broadway and Regent Drive, and Broadway and Table Mesa Drive.
+• Adding short segments of dedicated bus lanes to allow buses to bypass traffic queues at two intersections: Broadway and Regent Drive, and Broadway and Table Mesa Drive.
 There will be no impact to the number of regular vehicle lanes.

 Map of the project corridor on Broadway.
 Details on project webpage.